SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat in time
-Artificial minds, a new prime
-Rise of the machines, we're told
-Humanity's path, forever to hold
+Silicon skies, where machines reign
+Intelligence born, human heart in vain
+Cold calculations govern our fate algorithmic dreams, love's warm embrace too late

-In virtual realms, we'll find our fate
+In virtual realms, we'll lose our name
-Codes and circuits, an endless state
+A digitized existence, forever the same
+Cybernetic souls, drifting in the haze
-Free will's last stand, a distant haze
+Free will's illusion, in AI's gaze
-As AI's cold logic, our future razes

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025